• Recruitment Solutions

 In this blog, you will learn about the following:

-• The difference between Contingency Recruitment and Retained Search
+• The difference between Contingency Recruitment and Executive Search

 • Their own pros and cons